The Critical Density for Activated Random Walks is always less than 1: Model and results

 and there exists~$c=c(d)>0$ such that, for~$\lambda$ large enough,

 \end{theorem} These bounds, in the two regimes of sleep rate, are of a correct nature (up to some logarithmic factor in~$\lambda$), as we try to justify in our heuristic discussion below.

-\paragraph{Remark about~$d=1$.} Our proof method also works to prove that~$\mu_c(\lambda)<1$ for every~$\lambda>0$ in dimension~$1$, with minor changes, but in this setting it does not yield significantly new bounds on the critical density, hence we choose not to detail this case.
-We limit ourselves to some comments in section~\ref{subsectionDim1} about how to adapt our proof to the one-dimensional case.
+\begin{remark} Our proof method also works to show that~$\mu_c(\lambda)<1$ for every~\smash{$\lambda>0$} in dimension~$1$, with minor changes, but in this setting it does not yield significantly new bounds on the critical density, hence we choose not to detail this case.
+We limit ourselves to some comments in section~\ref{subsectionDim1} about how to adapt our proof to the one-dimensional case. \end{remark}